earthly/website/blog/_posts/2023-09-13-safely-using-bash-eval.md

     This article explains the Bash `eval` command, its usage, risks, and vulnerabilities.
 It provides guidance on how to safely use `eval` by sanitizing user input and following best practices.
 last_modified_at: 2023-10-06
 ---

-**We're [Earthly](https://earthly.dev/).
-We simplify building software with containerization.
-This article explains how you can safely use the Bash `eval` command.
-However, if you are curious about getting better build times by combining ideas from Makefile and Dockerfile?
-[Check us out.](https://earthly.dev/)**
+**In this article, you'll discover how the Bash `eval` command can enhance your scripting.
+If you frequently use `eval`, Earthly can add reproducibility and isolation to your builds.
+[Explore Earthly](/).**

 <div class="wide">
 ![Terminal window]({{site.images}}{{page.slug}}/EbrSrlX.png)